-9.1 Cost of raw materials / components / parts used
+9.1 Cost of building materials used

-Refers to all raw materials owned and used by this establishment during the reference year for the generation / production activities of this establishment.
-Materials consumed in the production of fixed assets for this establishment's own use should also be included.
-The value of materials consumed should be cost delivered at establishment less discounts and returns and should be inclusive of opening stock less closing stock, transport, taxes and duties paid on the materials and insurance.
+This cost includes all building material and have been consumed during the reference year to produce the output of this establishment.
+Materials consumed in the production of fixed assets for the establishment's own use should also be included.

+The value of building materials consumed should be cost delivered at establishment less discounts and returns and should be inclusive of opening stock less closing stock, transport, taxes and duties paidon the materials and insurance.